 The Isabelle System Distribution

 This is the internal repository version of Isabelle.
-Starting with
+See the

-the NEWS file in the distribution for more details.
+NEWS file in the distribution for details on user-relevant

-Isabelle requires a real Unix box with sufficient resources.
-Fun
+Isabelle requires a real Unix box with sufficient resources, say 64 MB

-box should make a nice platform for Isabelle.
+standards, any moderate Linux box should give a very nice platform for

 Furthermore, Isabelle needs the following software, which is not part